-These crock pot BBQ beef sandwiches are cooked to perfection and dripping with flavor!
-Not only are they delicious but they are super easy to make.
+These crockpot BBQ beef sandwiches are made with just 3 ingredients and they’re dripping with flavor!
+Not only are they delicious but they are super easy to make!

 Slow Cooker Barbecue Beef

-Growing up, my parents made a roast in the crock pot every Sunday.
+Growing up, my parents made a roast in the crockpot every Sunday.
 In fact, they made it even until a few years ago when my oldest son was little.
-He even named it “Church Meat” because we’d have it every Sunday, after church.
+He even called it “Church Meat” because we’d have it every Sunday, after church.
 It is one of those meals that is so simple to prepare, and it is tender and tasty!

 We all love an easy dinner recipe that can be quickly pulled together for a busy day.
-These crock pot BBQ beef sandwiches are the perfect meal for the meat-loving family.
+These crockpot BBQ beef sandwiches are the perfect meal for a meat-loving family.
 Not only do these barbecue sandwiches taste fantastic but your house will smell amazing all day while they’re cooking.

 How To Make BBQ Beef Sandwiches

-Prep – Start by placing the thawed roast into the slow cooker.
-Next, you’ll pour the entire bottle of bbq sauce over the meat.
-Then, take the empty bbq sauce bottle and fill it with water.
+Add Water – Take the empty barbecue sauce bottle and fill it with water.
 Give it a good shake to get the remaining sauce and then empty it out over the roast.
-Finally, add enough water into the crock pot until the meat is almost covered.
+Continue adding water into the crockpot until the meat is mostly covered.

-Cook – I prefer to cook the beef on low for about 6-8 hours.
+Cook – Cover and cook on low for about 6-8 hours.
 If you don’t have that much time, you can cook it on high for about 4-6 hours.

 Best Cut of Meat – My favorite cut of meat to use for these bbq beef sandwiches is a chuck roast.
 I think a fattier cut of beef works the best for this recipe.